Static vs. Dynamic QR Codes: Tracking, Analytics and Flexibility

 Difference Between Static and Dynamic QRs

-Static QR codes are best for permanent links or one-time use:
+These codes are best for permanent links or one-time use.
+Some of a static QR code’s key characteristics include:

 • Cannot be edited once created